- Which company has the cheapest car insurance in Kansas for a bad driving record?

 | USAA | $1,151 | $1,411 |

-State Farm has the cheapest rates for drivers with reckless driving convictions at $2,071 a year.
+State Farm offers the most affordable rates for drivers with reckless driving convictions, averaging $2,071 per year.

 | Company | Average annual premium for clean record | Annual premium for reckless driving |